openmrs/openmrs-contrib-rest-api-docs/visit_attribute_type.md

 ### Create a visit attribute type

-* To Create a visit attribute type you need to specify below attributes in the request body.If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create a visit attribute type you need to specify below attributes in the request body.If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes